top of page

 David Neely-34.jpg

-A Thousand Acres, Des Moines Metro Opera
+Der fliegende Holländer, Des Moines Metro Opera

-American Apollo, Des Moines Metro Opera"
+Salome, Des Moines Metro Opera

 Queen of Spades, Des Moines Metro Opera